 Would you come back if you were tied up outside all alone?
 Exactly.
 The same mental and emotional pain that a human would experience by being chained up is the same pain a dog experiences.
-Like mentioned above, since chained dogs don’t often get the chance to socialize with people, they may not even know that they’re being called back when you try to call them to you.
+As mentioned above, since chained dogs don’t often get the chance to socialize with people, they may not even know that they’re being called back when you try to call them to you.
 In many animal rescue cases, chained dogs who have run away don’t even know their own names and don’t know to come back when called.

 5. Chained and Tethered Dogs Rarely Get the Care They Need

 Out of sight, out of mind.
-That seems to be the way many dog owners to chain their dogs treat these poor animals.
+That seems to be the way many dog owners who chain their dogs treat these poor animals.
 The Humane Society of the United States explains, “Rarely does a chained or tethered dog receive sufficient care.
 Tethered dogs suffer from sporadic feedings, overturned water bowls, inadequate veterinary care, and extreme temperatures.
-During snow storms, these dogs often have no access to shelter.
+During snowstorms, these dogs often have no access to shelter.
 During periods of extreme heat, they may not receive adequate water or protection from the sun.
 What’s more, because their often neurotic behavior makes them difficult to approach, chained dogs are rarely given even minimal affection.
 Tethered dogs may become ‘part of the scenery’ and can be easily ignored by their owners.”